NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 3. Make sure `defaultProject` value is ``{{ PROJECT_ID }}``

-4. add the line:
+4. add the line: (put notice that after `vars` there is a line-break, followed by indentation.)
-`vars:
+`vars: \
     ml_models_dataset: <your-project-id>.outputs`

 5. Click on <walkthrough-spotlight-pointer locator="text('install packages')">INSTALL PACKAGES</walkthrough-spotlight-pointer> ***only once***.
 You should see a message at the bottom of the page: